 Mac's Upholstery has been Seattle's top reupholstery shop for generations.
 In addition to standard upholstery projects, we also repair and restore furniture.
 Our skilled craftsmen repair a broken chair, repair a table or fix a damaged sofa.
 Give us a call if you need furniture restoration.
+Compare our prices and shop for fabrics.

 Repair Chairs, Sofas & Outdoor Furniture